-British collective Sault has eschewed all the usual rules of music-making in their brief and eventful career.
+British collective Sault have eschewed all the usual rules of music-making in their brief and eventful career.
 They’ve veiled their identities, never played a live gig, never released a music video, and have produced material at a breakneck pace.
-They’ve released six albums between 2019 and 2022, as well as production work and side projects.
+They’ve released eleven albums between 2019 and 2022, as well as production work and side projects.
 Sault’s music is coming so thick and fast that it feels like one continuous body of work.

-The group’s leader is Inflo, a London-based producer and drummer who’s also produced recent records for Michael Kiwanuka and Little Simz.
+The group’s leader is Inflo, a London-based producer and drummer who’s also made records for Michael Kiwanuka, Adele, and Little Simz.
+After working with Inflo in 2014, The Kooks’ Luke Pritchard described him as “kind of like a young Quincy Jones”.
 The other known Sault members are singer Cleo Sol, keyboardist Kadeem Clark, and Chicago-born rapper Kid Sister.
+Their records feature a dazzling array of guests.

 Sault has developed a distinctive aesthetic, a minimalistic sound that draws on genres like gospel, Afrobeats, soul, and disco.
 They’ve enjoyed critical acclaim since sneaking out two records mysteriously in 2019 – several year-end lists have rated their 2020 records, Untitled (Rise) and Untitled (Black Is), highly.
 Their music’s on point for their era, covering themes like black empowerment.

 Sault Album Reviews

 Sault’s first album arrived mysteriously in May 2019, with little fanfare.
 On their debut, Sault aren’t as wide-ranging as on later albums.
 Instead, they employ a minimalist sound that fuses neo-soul vocals with funky beats and political lyrics.
 The crisp groove of ‘Why Why Why Why Why’ recalls Michael Jackson’s Thriller.
 For a groove-based record, 5 is fast-paced, rushing through 14 tracks in just over 40 minutes.

 Highlights include the funky opener ‘Up All Night’ and ‘Why Why Why Why Why’.
 The instrumentals ‘Pink Sands’ and ‘Wild Hundreds’ work well to break up the record, while ‘We Are The Sun’ hits a triumphant note towards the end.

 5 is a marvellous debut from a mysterious outfit.